Olivia Chow: 2023 mayoral by-election

 Olivia Chow at the Bastille Day 2023 celebration in Toronto.

+Chow was elected as mayor of Toronto on June 26, 2023, becoming the first person of colour to be elected to a city-wide post since William Peyton Hubbard in 1904.

-On April 17, 2023, Chow announced her campaign for mayor of Toronto in the 2023 by-election.
+On April 17, 2023, Chow announced she would run for mayor of Toronto in the upcoming by-election.

-The provincial government's controversial plan to redevelop Ontario Place into a spa and waterpark, as well as to move the Ontario Science Centre from its original site was criticized by Chow, who proposed stalling the province's plans by withholding a portion of city-owned land on the site.
+Chow criticized the provincial government's controversial plan to redevelop Ontario Place into a spa and waterpark, as well as to move the Ontario Science Centre from its original site.
+She proposed stalling the province's plans by withholding a portion of city-owned land on the site.

 Chow's housing policies include building 25,000 rent-controlled homes on city-owned land, with the city acting as a developer.
 She proposed increasing the vacant property tax to 3 per cent, directing funds to support affordable housing initiatives such as rent supplements, as well as increasing the land transfer tax on luxury homes, using funds to support people who are homeless.
 Chow also committed to opening 24/7 respite spaces and creating 1000 rent supplements.
 Her housing platform also includes policies aimed at supporting tenants, including combatting renovictions, doubling Toronto's rent bank, establishing a $100 million fund to purchase rental properties from private landlords and transferring them to not-for-profits, and expanding RentSafeTO, the city's building standards enforcement program.